jprieton/wp-bootstrap4-navwalker/README.md

 Simply add a Link menu item with a **URL** of `#` and a **Link Text** or **Title Attribute** of `divider` (case-insensitive so ‘divider’ or ‘Divider’ will both work ) and the class will do the rest.

+## Notes

+If you need add custom texdomain to _Add a menu_ string, in line 316 you can add your textdomain identifier.

 ## Bug tracker

 Have a bug?
 Please create an issue on GitHub at https://github.com/jprieton/wp-bootstrap4-navwalker/issues